A few months ago, I attended the official 2017 edTPA Conference. My mission: to learn more about the edTPA video portion of certification.

 This conference attracts a very special tribe of educators.
 These are the teachers of teachers: the administrators, deans, and placement coordinators responsible for guiding young student teachers into successful careers.

 As a vendor representative, I had some highly interesting interactions with my fellow conference-goers.
 I’d scarcely mention that I worked for GoReact, a video tool for the classroom, when my fellow attendees would launch into the many painful video woes of their programs.

 It turns out making edTPA videos isn’t just difficult.
 It strikes fear into the hearts of students.9 Simple Ways to Make edTPA Videos Less Intimidating Click To Tweet

 I sat wide-eyed as these teaching pros unpacked all the gory details: the tears and suffering, the horrible audio, the enormous video files that had to be compressed through complicated software . . .
 It certainly sounded like a nightmare.

 Through those conversations, I came to understand the stakes that edTPA video submissions hold.

-This footage is the culminating evidence of an student teacher’s skills, their one chance to show the edTPA board that they deserve a passing score.
+This footage is the culminating evidence of a student teacher’s skills, their one chance to show the edTPA board that they deserve a passing score.
 These stakes also come with stress, camera anxiety, and flaming hoops of technical difficulties.
 It’s really no wonder the video submission for edTPA is the requirement most likely to make a teaching intern cry.

 1. Review edTPA video requirements specific to your discipline

-There’s nothing worse than then realizing you missed something days before the deadline.
+There’s nothing worse than realizing you missed something days before the deadline.
 I beg of you, please consult your edTPA handbook before you’ve done anything else.
-Your interns will thank you, and you’ll know right from day one exactly what’s expected of your program and your practicum.
+Your interns will thank you, and you’ll know right from day one what’s expected of your program and your practicum.